teganburns/v1Beta1_gRPC_API/README.md

 [AudioSyncRequest](/AudioSyncRequest/):

 This requires that you have SFML 2.4.0 installed (see http://www.sfml-dev.org/download.php for details)

- Pro Tip: If you are running glorious Arch Linux you can download it from pacman

-	$ sudo pacman -S sfml
+Currently working on intigrating the whole build system and dependencies into project.

 [StreamingRequest](/StreamingRequest/):

- Working but it's not pretty...
- I have added comments to try and clarify but would suggest you get started with the Basic SyncRequest first.

 This requires that you have SFML 2.4.0 installed (see http://www.sfml-dev.org/download.php for details)

- Pro Tip: If you are running glorious Arch Linux you can download it from pacman

-	$ sudo pacman -S sfml
+Currently working on intigrating the whole build system and dependencies into project.

 ### Notes:

 I have another repo [VisualAudio](https://github.com/teganburns/Visual_Audio) that uses SFML to Graphicaly display the audio input.
 I plan to include in my final Speech API project along with
 StreamingRequest.
 Go check it out it's pretty neat!! :)